pingcap/tidb-operator/en/deploy-tidb-dm.md

 By configuring `topologySpreadConstraints`, you can make pods evenly spread in different topologies.
 For instructions about configuring `topologySpreadConstraints`, see [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).

-> **Note:**
+To use `topologySpreadConstraints`, you must meet the following conditions:

->
+- Your Kubernetes cluster uses `default-scheduler` instead of `tidb-scheduler`.
+For details, refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler).
-> To use `topologySpreadConstraints`, you must enable the `EvenPodsSpread` feature gate.
+- Your Kubernetes cluster enables the `EvenPodsSpread` feature gate.
 If the Kubernetes version in use is earlier than v1.16 or if the `EvenPodsSpread` feature gate is disabled, the configuration of `topologySpreadConstraints` does not take effect.

 You can either configure `topologySpreadConstraints` at a cluster level (`spec.topologySpreadConstraints`) for all components or at a component level (such as `spec.tidb.topologySpreadConstraints`) for specific components.